ariga/atlas-action/README.md

 * `dev-url` - The URL of the dev-database to use for analysis.
 For example: `mysql://root:pass@localhost:3306/dev`.
   Read more about [dev-databases](https://atlasgo.io/concepts/dev-database).
 * `schema` - The database schema(s).
 For example: `public`.
+* `include` - list of glob patterns used to select which resources to keep in inspection. see: https://atlasgo.io/declarative/inspect#include-schemas-
+* `exclude` - list of glob patterns used to filter resources from applying. see: https://atlasgo.io/declarative/inspect#exclude-schemas
 * `config` - The URL of the Atlas configuration file.
 By default, Atlas will look for a file named `atlas.hcl` in the current directory.
 For example, `file://config/atlas.hcl`.
   Learn more about [Atlas configuration files](https://atlasgo.io/atlas-schema/projects).